 An interpretation is being used relating to straddling sets (the term applied when setting overlaps daytime and nighttime hours).
-That is, for the portion of a set deployed in darkness (after nautical dusk and before nautical dawn), only line LW OR TL are necessary until after nautical dawn, when both LW+TL then become an alternative option.
+That is, for the portion of a set deployed in darkness (after nautical dusk and before nautical dawn), only LW OR TL are necessary until after nautical dawn, when both LW+TL then become obligatory.